MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-customers.md

 ### Register an application in Azure Active Directory (Azure AD)

 [Register your application](register-app.md) with Azure Active Directory to allow your application access to the [Power BI REST APIs](https://docs.microsoft.com/rest/api/power-bi/).
 Registering your application allows you to establish an identity for your application and specify permissions to Power BI REST resources.
-You can use a master user accont or a [service principal application](embed-service-principal.md) to get started registering an application.
+Depending if you want to use a master user account or a [service principal application](embed-service-principal.md), determines how to get started registering an application.

 Depending on which method you take, affects which type of application you register in Azure.